astronomer/astro-provider-anyscale/CONTRIBUTING.rst

 1. Update the local sources to address the issue you are working on.

-   * Make sure your fork's main is synced with Astronomer Provider's main before you create a branch.
+   * Make sure your fork's main is synced with airflow-provider-anyscale's main before you create a branch.
 See `How to sync your fork <#how-to-sync-your-fork>`_ for details.

    * Create a local branch for your development.
 Make sure to use latest